Air Fryer Onion Rings: Crispy, Golden, and Irresistible

 -

-Pat the rings dry with a paper towel to remove excess moisture (this helps the coating stick better).
+Pat the onion rings dry with a paper towel to help the coating stick.

 -

-Bowl 1 (Flour Mixture): Combine the flour, salt, garlic powder, paprika, and black pepper.
+Bowl 1 (Flour Mixture): Combine flour, paprika, garlic powder, onion powder, salt, and pepper.

 -

-Bowl 2 (Egg Wash): Whisk the eggs and buttermilk together until fully combined.
+Bowl 2 (Egg Wash): Whisk together the eggs and buttermilk until smooth.

 -